roskyba/HeyAgentsDev/signup/signup_agents.markdown

   text: With Hey Agents, sellers are no longer guided by gut instinct, instead, they
     can identify top agents based on performance.
-This means you are winning business on merit, not showmanship. suburb step copy: Select the five free suburbs included with your account.
+This means you are winning business on merit, not showmanship. suburb step copy: Please select five core suburbs you wish to add to your free account.
 You’ll be notified of and can apply to every property brief in your chosen suburbs. final image:
   file: "/assets/images/buildings.jpg"
   alt: building image
-final step copy: Almost there – we just need some contact information to verify your identity.
-Your personal data will be kept secure and used in accordance with [our privacy policy](/privacy-policy).
+final step copy: Create a password for your free account.
 confirmation:
   header: Just one last thing...
   copy: We’re happy to have you onboard<span class="username"></span>.
 You should